jamesbthomas/lab_infra/docs/Management Pi/setup.md

 ## Components

-- Raspberry Pi 4 - I used the CanaKit Raspberry Pi 4 4GB Starter Kit Pro (https://www.amazon.com/dp/B07V5JTMV9?ref=ppx_yo2ov_dt_b_fed_asin_title&th=1)
+- Raspberry Pi 4 - I used the [CanaKit Raspberry Pi 4 4GB Starter Kit Pro](https://www.amazon.com/dp/B07V5JTMV9?ref=ppx_yo2ov_dt_b_fed_asin_title&th=1)
   - This kit comes with a case, SD Card, power cord, power switch, heat sinks, fan, mini-HDMI cable, and even an adapter to plug your SD Card into another computer to update the OS.
 It's really everything you need to get started with a Raspberry Pi
-- (Optional) USB-C to USB-A Data Cable - I used the Amazon Basics cable rated for 10Gbps data transfer (https://www.amazon.com/dp/B01GGKYR2O?ref=ppx_yo2ov_dt_b_fed_asin_title&th=1
+- (Optional) USB-C to USB-A Data Cable - I used [this](https://www.amazon.com/dp/B01GGKYR2O?ref=ppx_yo2ov_dt_b_fed_asin_title&th=1) Amazon Basics cable rated for 10Gbps data transfer
 	-  A data-rated cable is useful for a number of things; namely allowing you to pass data from the Pi to a workstation powering it and back.
-However, I wasn't able to get it to work in my deployment, so this cable became option.
+However, I wasn't able to get it to work in my deployment, so this cable became optionAL.
 I still used it instead of the provided wall plug power supply, so that way everything can run through my tower and I didn't have to get under my desk to plug more stuff in.

 ## High Level Process: